A Lifetime to Return

 Meet the Author

 .Nicole Hinton-Franciotti is a wife of six years and a devoted mother to two boys.
-She began her family at a young age, a journey that placed many of her own plans and dreams on hold.
-During those years, she worked behind the scenes as a ghostwriter, giving voice to the words and stories of others.
+She began her family at a very young age, a journey that required placing her own plans and dreams on hold.
+During those years she worked quietly behind the scenes as a ghostwriter, lending her voice to the stories and words of others.